shenwei1231/caffe-DeepRegressionForests/README.md

  - src/caffe/layers/neural_decision_reg_forest_layer.cu

 Tips:
-1. Make sure that the names of the NeuralDecisionDLForestWithLoss layer and the NeuralDecisionForest layer in the train_net and test_net prototxts are the same, so that the learned leaf nodes can be loaded in the testing stage.
+1. Make sure that the names of the NeuralDecisionRegForestWithLoss layer and the NeuralDecisionRegForest layer in the train_net and test_net prototxts are the same, so that the learned leaf nodes can be loaded in the testing stage.
 2. In our implementation, we use L2 norm as the loss function rather than the negative log likelihood loss described in the paper, to avoid observing negative loss during training (because probability density can be larger than 1).
 Since we assume each leaf node is a normal distribution, minimizing L2 norm is equivalent to minimizing negative log likelihood loss.
 3. In GPU code, we only implement the case that the target is one-dimensional data.